Whoaa512/starred/README.md

 - [swordfeng/pyjs](https://github.com/swordfeng/pyjs) - Call Python from Node.js in the same process
 - [fridgerator/PyNode](https://github.com/fridgerator/PyNode) - Node - Python Interop
 - [EspoTek/Labrador](https://github.com/EspoTek/Labrador) - EspoTek Labrador is a USB device that transforms your PC or smartphone into a fully-featured electronics lab.
 This repo holds all of the source code!
+- [kythe/kythe](https://github.com/kythe/kythe) - Kythe is a pluggable, (mostly) language-agnostic ecosystem for building tools that work with code.
 - [monero-project/monero](https://github.com/monero-project/monero) - Monero: the secure, private, untraceable cryptocurrency
 - [eelcocramer/node-bluetooth-serial-port](https://github.com/eelcocramer/node-bluetooth-serial-port) - Serial I/O over bluetooth for NodeJS
 - [lloyd/node-memwatch](https://github.com/lloyd/node-memwatch) - A NodeJS library to keep an eye on your memory usage, and discover and isolate leaks.